AVesich/CalculatorPractice/Documentation.md

 NumberModels:

-&nbsp;Digit → Enum for int digits 0-9
+&4nbsp;Digit → Enum for int digits 0-9

 \tExpression → A model containing both the first number entered into an expression and the operation for the expression